top of page

 A. Jenkins, Co-Founder, The American Opportunity Project, PBS.org.
 Civil Rights Today.

-On his first day in office, President Biden signed Executive Order 13985: Advancing Racial Equity and Support for Underserved Communities Through the Federal Government launching a “whole of government approach to equity.”
+On his first day in office, President Biden signed Executive Order 13985: Advancing Racial Equity and Support for Underserved Communities Through the Federal Government, launching a “whole government approach to equity.”

 On his first day in office, President Biden rescinded the Muslim Ban established by his predecessor.